Seeru-crypto/oracle/Back-end/spring.md

 There are several different options to choose from here´s a explanation on a few of them:

 - Gradle is the new and better Maven

 - always make projects as .jar

 - Spring web võimaldab REST operatsioone

-- DB Driverid - Elasticsearch
+- DB Driverid - Elasticsearch / MongoDb

 - Lombok teeb automaatselt constructorid